 Latvia is a gorgeous country with an intriguing history.
 They originally declared independence in 1918, only to be occupied by the Russians, then the Germans, and then the Russians again.
 After living under Soviet rule for decades, the Eastern Baltic countries had enough.
 On August 23, 1989, approximately two million people joined hands to form a human “Chain of Freedom” that stretched across Estonia, Latvia, and Lithuania (approximately 420 miles).

-That was one of the events that led to Latvia again declaring their independence in 1990.
+That was one of the events that led to Latvia again declaring its independence in 1990.
 Today you can see remnants of German influence, Soviet architecture, and of course, Latvian culture.
 Old medieval castles sit high in the hills above lush valleys.
-And bunkers that were used during the many wars raged here are crumbling into the sea.
+And the bunkers used during the many wars that raged here are crumbling into the sea.

 You’ll definitely want to rent a car so that you can check out the 11 not-to-miss highlights of this beautiful country!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).